Spacetime diffeomorphisms as matter fields: Introduction

 We develop our theory in dimension four and for pseudo-Riemannian manifolds of Lorentzian signature.
 In principle, neither assumption is necessary for its formulation.
 However, the physical conclusions we derive are specific to dimension $3+1$.
 In particular, dimension $3+1$ appears to be the lowest in which one observes propagating massless solutions.

 The paper is structured as follows.
 In Section~\ref{Mathematical model} we present the mathematical formulation of our model.
 In Section~\ref{Nonlinear field equations} we derive the corresponding nonlinear field equations, accounting for the volume preservation condition.
 Section~\ref{Displacements and rotations} is devoted to discussing the role of displacements and rotations; in particular, we perform a detailed analysis of the deformation gradient in terms of its Lorentzian polar decomposition.
 Section~\ref{Linearised field equations} contains our first main result: the linearised field equations and their connection with Maxwell's equations.
 For Ricci-flat Lorentzian manifolds our model gives, in the linear approximation, Maxwell's equations in the Lorenz gauge with exact current.
 In Sections~\ref{Homogeneous diffeomorphisms} and \ref{Special subgroups of the Poincare group} we introduce the concept of homogeneous diffeomorphism and special subgroups of the Poincar\'e group respectively.
 These represent the group-theoretic tools which lie at the foundation of our construction of solutions to nonlinear PDEs.
 Explicit solutions for Minkowski spacetime are presented in Sections~\ref{Explicit massless solutions of nonlinear field equations} and \ref{Explicit massive solutions of nonlinear field equations}.
 Massless solutions described in Section~\ref{Explicit massless solutions of nonlinear field equations} come into two types: right-handed and left-handed.
 Massive solutions described in Section~\ref{Explicit massive solutions of nonlinear field equations} contain two free parameters: a positive parameter which has the geometric meaning of quantum mechanical mass and a real parameter which may be interpreted as electric charge.
 Finally, in Section~\ref{Massless Dirac equation} and Section~\ref{Massive Dirac equation} we present a formal argument, showing that our massless and massive solutions can be associated with spinors satisfying the massless and massive Dirac equations respectively.
-This constitutes the first step towards possible future applications of our model in theoretical and particle physics.
+This constitutes the first step towards possible future applications of our model in theoretical and particle physics, e.g.~in quantum electrodynamics, see also \cite{sesqui} where a volume preservation condition appears in a somewhat different setting.
 The paper is complemented by four appendices dealing with notation and auxiliary technical results.